loilo/node-php-date/README.md

 ```

 ## Timezone identifiers

-The only PHP date token not supported by this package is the `e` which would return a timezone identifier.
-I felt that this would bloat the code a little too much.
+The only PHP date token not supported by this package are timezones (tokens `e` and `T`) which would return a timezone identifier.
+I felt like that would bloat the code a little too much.
 Also I'm not even sure if that's reliably detectable.